johnchen93/DMS-FastQ-processing/README.md

 * fwd trim - Number of nucleotides to remove from the front of the forward read.
 * rev trim - Number of nucleotides to remove from the front of the reverse read.
 * offset - Keeps track of the starting nucleotide position of the library group.
 Used for obtaining gene codon and residue positions.
-* length - The number of nucleotides to take from the read after the starting nucleotide.
+* length - The number of nucleotides to take from the start of the read after trimming.
 Nucleotides after this length are removed.

 ## Using the scripts to process sequencing reads into fitness scores
 The following is a flowchart of the scripts' working order: